web-based/iosvaldo/README.md

 - 🔭 I’m currently working on ... building my own website.
 - 🌱 I’m currently learning ...
 Software Engineering
 - 👯 I’m looking to collaborate on ...
-Font-End Web Development Projects
+Web Development Projects
 - 🤔 I’m looking for help with ...
-API's
+Web3
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Here on GitHub](https://github.com/iosvaldo)
 - 😄 Pronouns: ...He/Him